 I read some place where the simple symbol of a fish scrawled somewhere was a clue to where early Christians met during times of great persecution.
 Whichever direction the drawing was facing told the viewer which direction to go in to find the faithful.
 It would seem to me that the symbol would quickly be uncovered by those who were persecuting the church and would lead the enemies of the church right to them.
 Another source said that when two strangers met one might draw a curved line somewhere and if the other drew a reverse curved line making the sign of a fish that would identify each as Christians.
 Again, it seems to me this would quickly become commonly known.

-The church known publicly to the community as The Monticello Church Of Christ has a sign out front of the building that says "Church of Christ."
+The church known publicly to the community as The Monticello Church Of Christ of Monticello, Georgia has a sign out front of the building that says "Church of Christ."

 The sign does not designate a denomination or an association.
 It designates a concept of speaking where the Bible speaks and being silent where the Bible is silent.
 It designates a gathering of believers who strive to take nothing away from the Bible or add anything to it.